NOTE: Only PSP members may provide reviews.

 Park Slope Parents wants to hear from satisfied folks about local businesses.
 We allow “Shout Out” recommendations without responding to someone’s questions specifically asking for a recommendation (e.g., “We love this new restaurant”).
-Recommendations should be made by past customers of the business in question based on their first-hand experience within the last year.
+Recommendations should be made by customers of the business in question based on their first-hand experience within the last year.
 In no event should the recommendation be made by the owner, co-workers, a relative, or anyone else with a financial interest in the business or product.
 Any other personal ties (friendship, former business relationship, etc.) should be made clear in the post.
 If you received a discount or complimentary product or service then you cannot give a shout out-- it's vital that you have the same experience that people will have if they use the business.

 Negative reviews are as important as positive ones, but please review responsibly.
 Your opinions are generally protected under the law, but reviews containing false information or information that can be construed as libel or slander are your responsibility and be very careful in posting information that could negatively effect the future of a business (read more here).

 - Active members of Park Slope Parents

 - Those who have a first-hand experience with a business or service.
 (If you haven’t tried it, you can’t recommend it.)

 - Those who have NO conflict of interest in making a recommendation (you can’t post for family members, spouses, co-workers, networking group affiliates, people who share your work space, etc.).

 - Those who gain nothing from posting a recommendation.
 (If you got/get a discount/free stuff/etc, you have a conflict of interest in making the recommendation).

 - People who haven't sent a review in the past year.